LassoSoft/Lasso-HTML.mode/README.md

 ### Autocomplete

-- Includes all built-in tags, types, traits, unbound methods, and keywords in the autocomplete dictionary.
+- Includes all built-in types, traits, unbound methods, and keywords in the autocomplete dictionary.

 - Any type/trait/method definitions, imported trait references, or variable definitions or references in the current file are added to the autocomplete